The Jewish LobbyThe largest single-issue lobby in the USA

 Desert Caucus*

-East Midwood PAC*
+East Midwood*

 Emergency Committee for Israel